 - 4 cups powdered sugar

 - 2-3 tablespoons beet or spinach juice

 - 1-2 drops almond extract optional (will help mask any beet flavor)

-- Combine butter and sugar with a standing or hand mixer.
+- To make frosting, combine butter and sugar with a standing or hand mixer.
 Add vanilla extract.
-Add beet or spinach juice, one teaspoon at a time, until you achieve the consistency you want.
+Add beet or spinach juice (use these recipes), one teaspoon at a time, until you achieve the consistency you want.

 *Whole wheat pastry flour is essential to this recipe.
 If you can’t find whole wheat pastry flour and only have regular whole wheat flour, follow the recipe above using 1 ½ cups all-purpose flour and 1 ¼ cups whole wheat flour (measure the amounts, then sift together).
 I tested them using that ratio and they came out well.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.